American Diabetes Association Recommends Low-Carb Diet Plans

 The American Diabetes Association (ADA) has overturned its decades-long stance on low-carb diets, particularly for the purpose of diabetes management.
 The report, published in Diabetes Care is the work of 14 ADA experts, led by Dr. William S. Yancy, Jr., a member of Diet Doctor’s medical review board, after careful review of the available research on the subject.

-Last year, the ADA first acknowledged low-carbohydrate diets as an option for people with type 2 diabetes, whereas before it had treated these diet plans as potentially dangerous and unhealthy.
-This year, however, the organization is going a step further and promoting low-carb eating as the preferable way of managing blood glucose in people with type 2 diabetes or who are at risk for diabetes.
+First, the ADA first acknowledged low-carbohydrate diets as an option for people with type 2 diabetes, whereas before it had treated these diet plans as potentially dangerous and unhealthy.
+Then, a year later, the organization went a step further and promoted low-carb eating as the preferable way of managing blood glucose in people with type 2 diabetes or who are at risk for diabetes.
 It also said that nutritional therapy is “fundamental” to diabetes management.

 In the report, titled “Nutrition Therapy for Adults with Diabetes or Prediabetes: A Consensus Report,” the ADA states that “reducing overall carbohydrate intake for individuals with diabetes has demonstrated the most evidence for improving glycemia and may be applied in a variety of eating patterns that meet individual needs and preferences.”